sanjeevbhusal/notes/Why you donot store decimal values in database.md

 This is not limited to only decimal values.
 If you want to store 100 dollars, it will be stored as 10000 (`100 * 100`) in database.
 And when the frontend receives the data, it changes it back to 100.

 However, you have to limit the decimal values you want to support.
-Example: If user wants to store `0.757684`
+Example: If user wants to store `0.757684`, and you multiply it by 100, you get `75.7684`.
+This is a value that has precision point.
+One way to solve this problem is to increase the multiply value from 100 to a bigger number.
+However this just complicates things.

+In most of the cases, users donot care money beyond the cent.
+In that case, you could restrict user to only support 2 decimal points value.
+So, transfer of `0.75` is supported but transfer of `0.755` is not supported.
+If you go with 2 decimal points, you have to multiply the value by `100`.
+If you instead decide to support upto `3` decimal points, you have to multiply the value by `1000`

+> [!info] Conclusion
-Since we are no longer dealing with precision values (`decimal values`), we donot care how our programming language handles the precision value.
+> Since we are no longer dealing with precision values (`decimal values`), we donot care how our programming language handles the precision value.